01-edu/public/subjects/lem-in/README.md

 ### Allowed packages

-- Only the [standard go](https://golang.org/pkg/) packages are allowed
+- Only the [standard go](https://golang.org/pkg/) packages are allowed.

 ### Usage